indimail/indimail-virtualdomains/.github/README-indimail.md

 This feature becomes useful when setting domain specific delivery rate controls as mentioned in the chapter [Controlling Delivery Rates](#controlling-delivery-rates)

-# indimail-mini / qmta Installation
+# indimail-mini / qmail-qmtpd / qmta Installation

 indimail-mta has multiple daemons qscheduler/qmail-start, qmail-send, qmail-lspawn, qmail-rspawn and qmail-clean for processing a queue.
 The standard indimail-mta installation is meant for servers that can withstand high loads resulting from high inbound/outbound mail traffic.
 For small servers which have minimal or sporadic traffic, the full indimail-mta installation isn't required or necessary.
-In such cases you can either install indimail-mini to use QMQP protocol or qmta to use standard delivery mechanisms. indimail-mini comprises of just 10 binaries, whereas qmta comprises of 25 binaries.
+In such cases you can either install indimail-mini to use QMQP protocol, configure qmail-qmtpd to provide QMTP protocol.
+You can configure qmail-qmtpd service to provide QMTP protocol.
+QMTP is the "Quick Mail Transport Protocol", developed by Daniel J. Bernstein.
+It is an alternative to SMTP, with a simpler and vastly more efficient client/server connection dialogue.
+Bernstein describes QMTP in this [short document](http://cr.yp.to/proto/qmtp.txt).
+You can also use qmta to use standard delivery mechanisms. indimail-mini comprises of just 10 binaries, whereas qmta comprises of 25 binaries.
 For most cases, you just require one binary <b>qmail-qmqpc</b> if you use indimail-mini.
+For using QMTP you just need to setup qmail-qmtpd service and setup <u>qmtproutes</u>.
 If you use qmta, for most cases you just require <b>qmta-send</b> and <b>qmail-queue</b> to process and send mails.

 ## indimail-mini - Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd